valydumitru01/GLESC/README.md

 - PhysicsComponent
 - RenderComponent

-> **Note:** It also has these other components, but should not be used as the engine don't currently support more than
+> **Note:** It also has these other components but should not be used as the engine don't currently support more than
 > one of each type, and they are hardcoded in the engine.
 > - CameraComponent
 > - SunComponent